acch/tinysync/README.md

-sync.conf.sample | Sample configuration file which needs to be copied and modified according to your setup *sync.conf* | The configuration file which includes information about your setup, such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when the directory is modified autosync@.service | Optional systemd service which can be used to automatically run `autosync.sh` upon startup autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup
+sync.conf.sample | Sample configuration file which needs to be copied and modified according to your setup *sync.conf* | The configuration file which includes information about your setup, such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server systemd/sync@.service, systemd/sync@.timer | Optional systemd timer which can be used to periodically run `sync.sh` sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when the directory is modified systemd/autosync@.service | Optional systemd service which can be used to automatically run `autosync.sh` upon startup autosync.desktop | Optional desktop entry which can be used to automatically run `autosync.sh` upon startup